skiptoniam/ppmData/README.md

 Once the `ppmData` object has been set up it is quiet easy to fit a point process model in R. You can use something like `glm`, `gam` or even convert the `ppmData` object to work directly with `spatstat::ppm`.

-Here is a brief example of how you might fit a ppm using `glm`.
+Here is a brief example of how you might fit a ppm using `glm`:

 ``` r
 ppp <- ppmdata1$ppmData